 Relaunching the Navy

-To put that goal into action, Harrison turned to another Benjamin — Secretary of the Navy Benjamin F. Tracy — to work out the details.
-His first proposal a few months later was an ambitious 15-year program of 35 battleships and 167 other vessels, with 10 of those battleships designed for protecting American shipping interests around the world, while the rest would be built to protect America’s coasts and ports.
+To put that goal into action, Harrison turned to another Benjamin -- Secretary of the Navy Benjamin F. Tracy -- to work out the details.
+His first proposal a few months later was an ambitious 15-year program of 35 battleships and 167 other vessels, with 10 of those battleships designed for protecting American shipping interests around the world, while the rest would be built to protect America's coasts and ports.
 It was a compromise for those who felt the United States should remain an isolationist nation rather than an imperialistic world power.
+That bill failed.

 Ironically, getting approval from Congress to fund the fleet took less time than building USS Indiana.
 Her keel was laid down May 7, 1891 by William Cramp & Sons out of Philadelphia.
 With just four days left in his presidency, Harrison attended Indiana's launch Feb.
 28, 1893, along with 10,000 others.
 It would be another two years before the "sea-going coast-line battleship" would be commissioned into the Navy.

 During the Spanish-American War in 1898, Indiana's heavily-armored structure proved vital during the Battle of Santiago de Cuba.
 The battleship was part of Rear Adm.
 William Sampson's North Atlantic Squadron fleet based out of Key West, Fla.
 The Spanish government had ordered Adm.
 Pascual Cervera's 6-ship squadron to guard Cuba.
 Leaving from the Canary Islands, Cervera's squad arrived at Cuba in late May, but two days later the Spanish ships were spotted by the Americans.
 USS Indiana was part of a squadron sent to blockade the Spanish fleet within the harbor at Santiago de Cuba.